hbeni/fgcom-mumble/README.md

 Note that frequencies can be arbitary strings.
 That said, all participating clients must share a common definition of "frequency", this should be the physical radio wave frequency in MHz and not the "channel" (esp. with 8.3 channels spacing).
 Also note that callsigns and frequencies are not allowed to contain the comma symbol (`,`).
 Decimal point symbol has always to be a point (`.`).

-Despite we expect the connected simulator to provide PTT-information in order to activate radio transmissions, you may also use the configfile to define mappings for mumble's internal voice activation.
+The connected simulator is expected  to provide PTT-information in order to activate radio transmissions, but you may also use the configfile to define mappings for mumble's internal voice activation.
 This way, you can use mumbles own PTT-binding to activate the radios you mapped.
 By default, the first Radio is already mapped for your convinience.

 ### RadioGUI